TL;DR

 6. Tax treatment (for Japan residents)

-• Foreign entities → taxed as miscellaneous income in Japan
+• Foreign entities, so payouts are taxed as miscellaneous income in Japan.

-Tax treatment is equivalent (both fall under “overseas prop firm” category).
-See our Japan tax guide for details.
+In practice, the tax treatment is equivalent — both fall under the “overseas prop firm” category.
+See our Japan tax guide for the full breakdown.
+Consult a licensed tax professional for your situation.

 7. User experience patterns

-• “Terms and FAQ are written for Japanese readers”
+• “Terms and FAQ read like they were written for Japanese readers.”

-• “Huge user base, lots of info to find”
+• “Huge user base, plenty of independent reviews.”

-• “Sometimes subtle differences between English and JP terms”
+• “Sometimes subtle wording differences between English and JP terms.”

 8. Decision tree